nodejs/inclusivity/README.md

 for the Node.js project:
   - Increasing inclusivity seeks to make the Node.js project a safe and friendly place for people from diverse backgrounds.
-  - Increasing diversity seeks to actively and actually onboarding people from diverse backgrounds to the Node.js project and maintain their participation.
+  - Increasing diversity seeks to actively onboard people from diverse backgrounds to the Node.js project and maintain their participation.

 ### List of Responsibilities